carvelsaputra/laravue/resources/spa/README.md

 ## spa folder

-Is our root folder for keep the Vue.js file theres is some folders and 1 file main index.js include :
+Is our root folder to keep the Vue.js file there some folders and 1 file main index.js include :

 -   components
 -   layouts